ChilledEther/business-site/pages/services.md

 With the current tech landscape evolving rapidly, it's hard to know what the right approach is to deploying software into the cloud.

-I can work closely with entrepreneurs and small businesses to take their ideas from source code to running in production in the cloud with  scalability.
+I can work closely with entrepreneurs and small businesses to take their ideas from source code to running in production in the cloud.

 # 🫰 Prices